The first of two posts on how to finalize where to apply.

 The final list should include 8-12 colleges, not 25.
 With my daughter, we needed to trim hers down to 12, but with my son we needed to add a couple of schools to get him to eight.
 If you think more than a dozen is better, keep in mind that colleges charge an application fee, some as high as $100.
 It can get pretty pricey and time consuming, too–fall of senior year gets busy for most kids.

 You never really know what a college is looking for, so you can’t be too comfortable applying anywhere.
-That being said, your student’s list should include at least two safety schools, meaning he well exceeds the college’s requirements in terms of GPA and SAT/ACT scores.
-And two reach schools—colleges he’d like to attend, but comes up just short in maybe one area.
-For the other four to eight colleges, your teen should fit most of the prerequisites, though it doesn’t have to be by a lot.
+That being said, your student’s list should include at least two safety schools, meaning they well exceed the college’s requirements in terms of GPA and SAT/ACT scores.
+And two reach schools—colleges they’d like to attend, but come up just short in maybe one area.
+For the other four to eight target colleges, your teen should fit most of the prerequisites, though it doesn’t have to be by a lot.

 Here are some other criteria to consider as you help your senior shape the list.